jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Half Celestial**
 Star-Lord’s **Half Celestial** power prevents him from being KO’d as long as you have a face-up main character on your side.
 However, if Star-Lord has fatal wounds and your main character gets turned face down, Star-Lord will immediately become KO’d.

+## Sunspot
+Set: New Mutants
+**Solar Absorption**
+Sunspot’s **Solar Absorption** power is not optional.
+At the start of your Main Phase, you must turn a basic location face down, even if you’re the only player with one.

 ## Supreme Leader
 Set: S.H.I.E.L.D. vs. Hydra
 **Hydra High Council**